NAB Bank Interview Questions

 NAB Behavioural interview questions

-• Tell us about a time when your punctuality affected your work.
+• Describe a situation where your punctuality impacted your work.

 • Can you tell me about when you received negative feedback from your manager?
 How did you handle it?

-• Have you ever been in a situation where you had a big workload and felt overwhelmed?
+• Have you ever been in a situation where you had a significant workload and felt overwhelmed?
 How did you deal with that?

 See Also